Vince-0/MSTeams-FreePBX/README.md

 1. Prepare and install a custom PJSIP NAT module for Asterisk under FreePBX.

-2. Configure TLS certificates from [LetsEncrypt](https://letsencrypt.org/) using (acme.sh)[https://github.com/acmesh-official/acme.sh] for Asterisk.
-This requires a publicly accessible DNS FQDN on your server, you might use a DNS provider like [Duck DNS](https://www.duckdns.org)
+2. Configure TLS certificates from [LetsEncrypt](https://letsencrypt.org/) using (acme.sh)[https://github.com/acmesh-official/acme.sh] for Asterisk to provide SRTP encryption on calls.
+This requires a publicly accessible DNS FQDN on your server.

 3. Use FreePBX to control Asterisk dialplan to route calls in and out of MS Teams and any SIP connection like a telecoms carrier.

 4. Configure MS Teams, with the appropriate "Phone System" licenses, to use MS Teams Direct Routing for your tenant's users via this Asterisk as an SBC.